- That's not what I want, baby it's you

 - Coming of Age Story: True Confessions of A Hollywood Starlet.
 Of course it is a Lifetime Movie

-- Cover Version: "Beautiful Girls Response" "Marvins Room (Can't Do Better)", "Caught In A Rapture", "Take Me Home", "Free Man In Paris" (White girl in paris) and "Weak" is this on her debut.
+- Cover Version: "Beautiful Girls Response" "Marvin's Room (Can't Do Better)", "Caught In A Rapture", "Take Me Home", "Free Man In Paris" (White Girl in Paris) and "Weak" is this on her debut.
+The first two are Answer Songs.

 - Dating What Daddy Hates: In the "Disaster" video it's a motorbiker.